kobusgrobler/kobusgrobler.github.io/status.md

   feature: mountain.jpg
 ---

-Currently in Franklin, NC - resting, doing laundry and re-supplying.
+At Mile 106 in Franklin, NC - resting, doing laundry and re-supplying.

-Mile 106